-Within the scope of the “Back-to-School” campaign, in Portugal and in Poland, we distributed over 4,300 school kits to our employees’ children who started the 1st year of Primary School.
+In Portugal and in Poland, within the scope of the “Back-to-School” campaign, we distributed over 1,587 school kits to our employees’ children who started their 1st year of Primary School.

-Around 2,500 children participated in our “Summer Holiday Camps” in Portugal and in Poland.
+In 2017, nearly 2,600 children participated in our “Summer Holiday Camps”, both in Portugal and in Poland.

 In 2017, the Group invested over 15.5 million euros in Family Well-Being.

 In Portugal, the “Social Emergency Fund”, established since 2011, aims at helping employees with proven financial difficulties or those who are living in an at-risk social or family situation.
 The work carried out with our employees and their families is supported by social workers who ensure an effective, fast and professional response.

 In 2017, we supported 706 employees through the “Social Emergency Fund”, investing 570 thousand euros, divided between the areas of food, healthcare, education, legal advice and financial guidance.

 In Poland, we support employees that are going through financial difficulties, through the “You Can Count on Biedronka” programme.
 In 2017, financial aid was provided to 5,446 employees.